 YaraVita Croplift Pro is an old faithful and well known in all crops.
 It is a complete balance of NPK & micronutrient foliar feed, which delivers a perfect balance to the new growth to bring the crop on to the level the growers would have expected from an unfrosted crop.YaraVita Croplift Pro will recover much of the lost growth without having too high an NPK balance as to create extra vegetative growth later which would require more pruning.

-Post fruiting plants dedicate much of the later part of the year to bud development for the following years crop so good late season nutrition is vital for next season's crops.
+Post fruiting, plants dedicate much of the latter part of the year to bud development for the following years crop so good late-season nutrition is vital for next season's crops.

 Once buds have woken in Spring YaraVita BUD BUILDER FL can be applied again as it continues to help the plant bud opening and early development.

 Some of the more productive late-season fruiting crops can look tired as they run through the last part of fruiting.
 Having translocated much of the internal nutrients to fruit production there may be little left for maintaining leaf at the end of the year.
 Weak plants which are planned to be taken over tend to struggle in the following year's main crop as they start the year low on energy.